VISUAL IMPAIRMENT IN DEVELOPING COUNTRIES (VIDC)

 This initiative is not open to applications.

-Following a tender process, we awarded a grant of £366,000 to Vision Aid Overseas (VAO), a UK-based charity dedicated to fighting poverty by transforming access to eye care in developing countries, for a five year programme to increase access to eye care in the Eastern Province of Sierra Leone, one of the world’s least developed countries.
+Following a tendering exercise in 2012, Vision Aid Overseas (VAO) were awarded £366,000 for a year project to increase access to eye care in the Eastern Province of Sierra Leone, one of the world’s least developed countries.

 VAO is a UK-based charity dedicated to fighting poverty by transforming access to eye care in developing countries.

 Our grant was used to set up and equip Vision Centres at three government hospitals as well as to develop and implement a comprehensive outreach programme in this poor, mainly rural, region where access to healthcare, in particular for women, was limited.

 Following the success of the VAO project, in 2017 we allocated a further £750,000 to the Visual Impairment in Developing Countries initiative and, in the same year, awarded £410,000 to Orbis UK for a project which will aim to eliminate trachoma as a public health problem in three rural districts South Omo zone, Southern Nations, and Nationalities and Peoples Region (SNNPR) in Ethiopia.

 Trachoma is the leading infectious cause of blindness in the world.
 It is known to be a public health problem in 41 countries, and is responsible for the blindness or visual impairment of about 1.9 million people.
 In 2016, 190.2 million people lived in trachoma endemic areas and were at risk of trachoma blindness.
 Ethiopia has by far the highest prevalence of trachoma in the world.
 Blindness from trachoma is irreversible.